Auroratide/auroratide.com/content/posts/nicely-testing-react-components/content.md

 The catch? _The exact same set of tests must pass for each version of the Tic Tac Toe component._

 **[Click here to go to the Github repo](*https://github.com/Auroratide/react-tac-toe)**!
 The readme has more details in it.
+Or you can play the game with yourself below if that's your fancy.

 <ReactTacToe />

 -,,,
 By the way, I also tried to do this with web components, just to prove that the tests will pass even without React.
-Unfortunately, I hit a dead end when I realized JSDom doesn't support custom elements yet.
+Unfortunately, I hit a dead end when I realized JSDOM doesn't support custom elements yet.
 If you're feeling adventurous, feel free to make a pull request proving this can indeed be done!
 ,,,

 ## Closing Thoughts